creviceapp/creviceapp/README.md

 ### Stroke gestures

 "Mouse gestures by strokes", namely "stroke gesture" is in the functions of mouse gesture utilities, is the most important part.
-CreviceApp naturally supports this.
+Crevice naturally supports this.

 `@if` clause takes arguments that consist of combination of `MoveUp`, `MoveDown`, `MoveLeft` and `MoveRight`.
 These are directions of movements of the mouse pointer.